CRACKED

 We understand that Lou was trying to do a

-strength get the best of him… and that poor copy
+let his strength get the best of him… and

 Matthew R. take in our latest edition, Cracked #360, at HeroesConvention!